TFOX: Early life

 Travis Ian Fox was born in Washington D.C. into a music-loving family.
-His his mother was the lead singer and his father the manager of multiple Top 40 cover bands from the '70s through the '90s.
+His mother was the lead singer and his father the manager of multiple Top 40 cover bands from the '70s through the '90s.
 It was during this time that TFOX was exposed to several genres of music.
 Before he could read or write, TFOX learned to play drums, and by the age of 7 he would fill in during band rehearsals.
 At 13, he picked up the keyboard, and at 15, taught himself to play bass.
 With the advent of MTV, groups like A-Ha, Human League, Spandau Ballet, and The Clash caught TFOX's attention.
 In college, TFOX discovered his love for piano and guitar, becoming proficient in both through independent study and extensive practice.

 A young TFOX was often ribbed by his peers for listening to "old school" music, consisting principally of Stevie Wonder, Prince, and Maze featuring Frankie Beverly.
 These artists piqued TFOX's burgeoning musical interests at the time.
 As his musical interests matured, TFOX devoted a great deal of time to studying musical pioneers such as Tony!
 Toni!
 Toné!, A Tribe Called Quest, Meshell Ndegeocello, Pete Rock and CL Smooth, The Pharcyde, and D’Angelo.
 While his introduction to music started with Top 40 sounds, today his tastes remain more obscure and eclectic, which is evident in the music he creates.

 TFOX's music has been inspired by soul, funk, rock, hip-hop, blues, psychedelic, folk and jazz.
 His biggest influences include Prince, Singers Unlimited, Stevie Wonder, J Dilla, Antonio Carlos Jobim, The Beatles, Todd Rundgren, Radiohead, Danny Elfman, and Joni Mitchell.